millzpaugh/birthday_hunt/_posts/2016-05-02-njfkldsajf.markdown

 <br>

 <h2>The Task</h2>
-<p>Film a 2-minute rap eulogizing Catherine in front of a badass female martyr.
+<p>Film a 30 second rap eulogizing Catherine in front of a badass female martyr.
 One bonus point for the best video and/or lyrics.
 </p>
 <br>
 <hr>